Codeinwp/wp-product-review/readme.txt

 **WP Product Review provides following features**

-- Create a top products widget
+- Create a top products review widget
 - Easily update all the colors of the widget from theme options
 - Add a download button in the posts
 - Add an awesome wrap-up widget at the end of your articles
-- Add specific review options to wordpress comments
+- Add specific user review options to wordpress comments
+- Add rich snippet ( schema ) to your posts

 = Translations =